 More sophisticated reviewers go a step further by expressing where they felt were clear delineations in the performance level, e.g.:

 This is better; now we know the reviewer felt that the seven performers fell into three strata, and that Chris and Taylor were a clear cut above the rest (and Kellie a distant cut below.)
 But there are still questions.
 Were Chris and Taylor really that good, or were they just the best of a mediocre episode?
 Was Kellie that bad, or just average on a night in which everyone else brought their A-game?
 Unless the reviewer includes some descriptive text (even if it's as little as "this episode stunk!") we can't even hazard a guess.
 We need more contextual information.
 Which brings us to....

-These are the next step up in the critics' food chain.
+These are what we value most and what we strongly encourage all Review Crew members to submit (though we accepted ranked ratings with gratitude, too).
 Here, reviewers not only provide ordinals for the evening, but they attempt to assess each performance qualitatively.
 For example: